Program Evaluation and Causal Inference with High-Dimensional Data: Estimation of Reduced-Form and Structural Parameters in a Data-Rich Environment

 Here $(\xi_i)_{i=1}^n$ are i.i.d. copies of $\xi$ which are independently distributed from the data $(W_i)_{i=1}^n$ and whose distribution $P_\xi$ does not depend on $P$.
 We also impose that

 Examples of $\xi$ include (a) $\xi = \mathcal{E}-1$, where $\mathcal{E}$ is a standard exponential random variable, (b) $\xi = \mathcal{N}$, where $\mathcal{N}$ is a standard normal random variable, and (c) $\xi = \mathcal{N}_1/\sqrt{2} + (\mathcal{N}_2^2-1)/2$, where $\mathcal{N}_1$ and $\mathcal{N}_2$ are mutually independent standard normal random variables.\footnote{We do not consider the nonparametric bootstrap, which corresponds to using multinomial multipliers $\xi$, to reduce the length of the paper; but we note that the conditions and analysis could be extended to cover this case.} The choices of (a), (b), and (c) correspond respectively to the Bayesian bootstrap (e.g., \citen{Hahn97} and \citen{chamberlain2003nonparametric}), the Gaussian multiplier method (e.g, \citen{GineZinn1984} and \citen[Chap.
-3.6]{vdV-W}), and the wild bootstrap method \cite{mammen1993:bootstrap}.\footnote{ The motivation for method (c) is that it is able to match 3 moments since $\Ep[\xi^2] = \Ep[\xi^3]=1$.
+3.6]{vdV-W}), and the wild bootstrap method (\cite{mammen1993:bootstrap}).\footnote{ The motivation for method (c) is that it is able to match 3 moments since $\Ep[\xi^2] = \Ep[\xi^3]=1$.
 Methods (a) and (b) do not satisfy this property since $\Ep[\xi^2] = 1$ but $\Ep[\xi^3]\neq 1$ for these approaches. } $\hat \psi^\rho_{u}$ in (\ref{BootstrapDraw}) is an estimator of the influence function $\psi^{\rho}_u$ defined via the plug-in rule:

-Note that this bootstrap is computationally efficient since it does not involve recomputing the influence functions $\hat \psi_u^{\rho}$.\footnote{\citen{CH06} and \citen{HS2006} proposed a related computationally efficient bootstrap scheme that resamples the influence functions.} Each new draw of $(\xi_i)_{i=1}^n$ generates a new draw of $\hat \rho^*$ holding the data and the estimates of the influence functions fixed.
+Note that this bootstrap is computationally efficient since it does not involve recomputing the influence functions $\hat \psi_u^{\rho}$.\footnote{\citen{CH06} and \citen{HS2006} proposed related computationally efficient bootstrap schemes that resample the influence functions.} Each new draw of $(\xi_i)_{i=1}^n$ generates a new draw of $\hat \rho^*$ holding the data and the estimates of the influence functions fixed.
 This method simply amounts to resampling the first-order approximations to the estimators.
 Here we build upon prior uses of this or similar methods in low-dimensional settings such as \citen{Hansen96} and \citen{KS12}.

 We establish that the bootstrap law of $\sqrt{n} (\hat \rho^*- \hat \rho)$ is uniformly asymptotically consistent: In the metric space $\ell^\infty(\mU)^{d_\rho}$, conditionally on the data,

 where $\rightsquigarrow_B$ denotes weak convergence of the bootstrap law in probability, as defined in Appendix \ref{app: B}.